Go back

 How to get a Nomad eSIM?

-Getting a Nomad eSIM is very easy.
+Getting a Nomad travel eSIM is very easy.
 Simply create an account on the Nomad website, select the plan that you want, and check out!
 Or, download the iOS or Android app and you can easily purchase and manage your data on the go!

 After you purchase your eSIM, you will receive an email containing information on how to install and activate your eSIM.
 Remember that you will need a stable internet connection to install your eSIM, and you will need to activate your eSIM to be able to use it.
 It is recommended to install your eSIM ahead of time and activate it right before you fly so that you can start using your data once you arrive at your destination.
 In some cases, the eSIM will be automatically activated upon arrival at your destination - check your email for more details on installation and activation.